bashfulrobot/nix-servers/README.md

 # nix-servers

-- Super simple next OS configuration for a docker host
+- Super simple nixOS configuration for a docker host